 In order for a student to use their one make-up lesson, a 24 hour notice must be given to the teacher (or as soon as possible in the event of illness).
 If no notice is given, that lesson time will be forfeited.

 No tuition will be refunded or make-up lessons scheduled beyond the one allotted make-up lesson per semester.
 Should more than one conflict arise, students may switch lesson times with another student (using the swap list on google docs) and then both families must notify me of the change as soon as possible.
 Alternatively, lessons via Skype or FaceTime during the student's regular lesson time may be scheduled with advanced notice.

 Though summer lessons are not required, they are strongly encouraged in order to keep up consistency and to prevent remedial work in the fall.
-Priority scheduling for the fall semester will be given to students who attend a minimum of four lessons over the summer.
+Priority scheduling for the fall semester will be given to students who participate in summer lessons.